 - ORS assessments take full account of the net local household growth rate per annum for each local authority, calculated on the basis of demographic evidence from the site surveys, and the 'baseline' includes all current authorised households, all households identified as in current need (including concealed households, movement from bricks and mortar and those on waiting lists not currently living on a pitch or plot), as well as households living on tolerated unauthorised pitches or plots who are not included as current need.
-The assessments of future need also take account of modelling projections based on birth and death rates, and in-/out-migration. - ^{6.21} Discussions with local authorities have also considered any pitches not occupied by Gypsies and Travellers and whether these should be included or excluded from the calculations.
-Overall, the household growth rate used for the assessment of future needs has been informed by local evidence for each local authority.
-This demographic evidence has been used to adjust the national growth rate of 1.50% up or down based on the proportion of those aged under 18 (by travelling status). - The household surveys for Gypsies and Travellers in Reigate & Banstead indicate 56% of the on-site population are children and teenagers.
+The assessments of future need also take account of modelling projections based on birth and death rates, and in-/out-migration. - 7.19 Overall, the household growth rate used for the assessment of future needs has been informed by local evidence for each local authority.
+This demographic evidence has been used to adjust the national growth rate of 1.50% up or down based on the proportion of those aged under 18 (by travelling status). - 7.20 In certain circumstances where the numbers of households and children are low it may not be appropriate to apply a percentage rate for new household formation.
+In these cases, a judgement will be made on likely new household formation based on the age and gender of the children.
+This will be based on the assumption that 50% of likely households to form will stay in the area.
+This is based on evidence from other GTAAs that ORS have completed across England and Wales. - 7.21 The household surveys for Gypsies and Travellers in Reigate & Banstead indicate 56% of the on-site population are children and teenagers.
 As such, ORS consider it appropriate to allow for future projected household growth for the Gypsy and Traveller population in Reigate & Banstead to occur at a rate proportionally higher than 1.50% based on the high percentage of children that were identified during the site visits.
 Therefore, an annual growth rate of 2.00% has been used in this assessment for Gypsy and Travellers.
-In the case of the unknown households which weren't surveyed, a formation rate of 2.00% has been used to reflect the young demographics shown on those sites that were surveyed; it is felt that this will provide an appropriate buffer. - ^{6.23} In addition research by ORS has identified a national growth rate of 1.00% for Travelling Showpeople and this has also been adjusted locally based on site demographics.
+In the case of the unknown households which weren't surveyed, a formation rate of 2.00% has been used to reflect the young demographics shown on those sites that were surveyed; it is felt that this will provide an appropriate buffer. - 7.22 In addition, research by ORS has identified a national growth rate of 1.00% for Travelling Showpeople and this has also been adjusted locally based on site demographics.
 ORS consider it appropriate to allow for future projected household growth for the Travelling Showpeople population in Reigate & Banstead to occur at a rate proportionally higher than 1.00% based on the percentage of children that were identified during the site visits.
-Therefore, an annual growth rate of 1.5% has been used in this assessment for Travelling Showpeople.
+Therefore, an annual growth rate of 1.50% has been used in this assessment for Travelling Showpeople.